sara-service/DSpace-Setup/README.md

   * https://portal.bw-cloud.org
   * Compute -> Instances -> Start new instance
-  * Use "Ubuntu Server 18.04 Minimal" image
+  * Use "Ubuntu Server 16.04" image
   * Use flavor "m1.medium" with 12GB disk space and 4GB RAM
   * Enable port 8080 egress/ingress by creating and enabling a new Security Group 'tomcat'
   * Enable port 80/443 egress/ingress by creating and enabling a new Security Group 'apache'